seb-hall/UniversalUI-Old/Core/README.md

 includes much easier and cleaner, and they are designed to have no includes apart from standard C++ library components such as std::string and std::vector.

-<h3>Core/Graphics3D</h3>

-This folder contains methods and types for 3D applications to use.
-They are not required for UniversalUI but some may be used for core features in future versions.